mlflow/mlp-regression-template/README.md

 Databricks Repos by opening separate browser tabs for each YAML file or Python code module that you wish to modify.

-For the latter approach,
-we recommend to open at least **3 browser tabs** to facilitate easier development:
+For the latter approach, we opening at least **3 browser tabs** to facilitate easier development:
 - One tab for `pipeline.yaml`
 - One tab for changing step function defined in `steps/{step}.py`
 - One tab for the driver notebook (`notebooks/databricks`)